loissascha/MangOverlay/README.md

 ## Installation
-The easiest way to get MangOverlay is by downloading the AppImage [here](https://github.com/loissascha/MangOverlay/releases/latest/download/MangOverlay.AppImage).
+Available in the [AUR](https://aur.archlinux.org/packages/mangoverlay) or as [AppImage](https://github.com/loissascha/MangOverlay/releases/latest/download/MangOverlay.AppImage).

-You can also find installation instructions on the [Releases](https://github.com/loissascha/MangOverlay/releases/latest) page.
+You can also find detailed installation instructions for other distributions on the [Releases](https://github.com/loissascha/MangOverlay/releases/latest) page.

 ![General Settings](readme/generalSettings.png)